Return To Handbook IndexRoss Crain's Resume

 Caution: these values are for pure minerals and values for real rocks are often higher.

-MINERAL SIGMAM
+MINERAL SIGm

 Quartz SiO2 4.3